 Learning to Mime

 While English is common in Myanmar, mainly in big cities, there will be endless amounts of situations where you will find that it’s not spoken at all.
 Now is your chance to bring out your hidden miming skills.
-My best one, after failing to find a toilet by flashing a piece of toilet paper, was to act out a squatting motion.
+My best mine, after failing to find a toilet by showing a piece of toilet paper, was to act out a squatting motion.
 Embarrassing as it was, it did the trick as well an inciting a few giggles from the locals.
 I also find wordless picture books handy in these situations too!

 The Internet in Myanmar is VERY Limited

 The internet in Myanmar is either non-existent or a sign proclaiming ‘wifi’ or ‘internet café’ is like stumbling upon the gold pot at the end of the rainbow and finding it empty.
-It will either not work or be terribly slow.
-I obviously found this more difficult, as a writer, but if you can, try to suck up the loss of fast, reliable and consistent communication with the outside world.
+It will either not work or be slow.
+I found this more difficult, as a writer, but if you can, try to suck up the loss of fast, reliable and consistent communication with the outside world.